TriggerReactor/TriggerReactor/CONTRIBUTING.md

 * Please test your code yourself.
 * Please update Wiki as necessary.

+## Pull Request
+When you submit the code, first of all, thank you for your participation.
+But please do it to the `development` branch so that we can test the code before put it into the release version.

+## Indentation
+Please indent where it is necessary.
+Even for yourself, it helps.

+For less confusion for the community, only **use 4 spaces for indentation**.

 ## FINALLY
 Even if you think your contribution is small compared to others, it's still a contribution.
 So please don't hesitate to put your name on the plugin.yml.
 You are **highly encouraged** by me to do so.
 I usually put them myself too, but you are always welcome to be part of it if you have done anything to contribute to make TR even better.